raspberrypilearning/getting-started-web-dev/en/step_3.md

 The style sheets use **CSS variables** to define colours and fonts so that they can easily be changed in one place.

 ### Responsive design
 Responsive webpages and websites adapt to screens of different shapes and sizes including mobile phones.
-Our projects follow modern best practices including the use of the REM unit for sizes (this means that sizes will be based on a user's preferred font size settings) and `flex` content which wraps when there isn't enough space.
+These projects follow modern best practices including the use of the REM unit for sizes (this means that sizes will be based on a user's preferred font size settings) and `flex` content, which wraps when there isn't enough space.

 ### Accessible design
-The included style sheets have all been checked for high colour contrast and creators are encouraged to check colour contrast when making their own choices.
+The included style sheets have all been checked for high colour contrast and creators are encouraged to check colour contrast when they make their own choices.